Stassie Karanikolaou Flaunts Incredible Curves In Crop Top & Tiny Shorts While Baking Muffins

 Fans were also quick to comment on the post.
 Many pointed out that Stassie looked quite a bit like Kylie in the pictures.

-“U and Kylie look so alike!” said a fan, adding a string of heart eye emoji to the comment.
+“U and Kylie look so alike!” said a fan, adding a string of heart-eye emoji to the comment.

 “You look like Kylie Jenner here,” agreed another.